 Yes, that’s right – you didn’t misread that.
 From this point on, you can just sit back and relax.
 We terminate and switch your basic insurance for you.

-The benefits offered under mandatory health insurance are prescribed by law, which means they are the same no matter who you are insured with.
+The benefits offered under compulsory health insurance are prescribed by law, which means they are the same no matter who you are insured with.
 The main differences relate to premiums and how long insurers take to reimburse you for your healthcare costs.
-Health insurance companies also offer different models, which differ in their provisions.
-Regularly keeping up to date on these points and looking into switching can allow you to make annual savings.

 Under the standard model (also called the traditional model), you are free to choose any doctor you like, but you pay the highest premium.
-This model is offered with the same benefits by all mandatory basic insurers.
+This model is offered with the same benefits under all compulsory basic health insurance policies.

 General practitioner model

-As the name suggests, under the general practitioner model, you first contact your general practitioner’s office.
+As the name suggests, under the general practitioner model you first have to contact your general practitioner.
 Exceptions to this rule are gynecological preventive examinations, eye doctor checkups, and emergencies.

 This is the model most frequently chosen by insured persons in Switzerland.